powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     - id is the BUS id
     - description define a label for the BUS

+In the bus_node_styles dataframe parameter:
+    - id is the BUS id
+    - fill is the fill color for the node
+    - edge is the edge color for the node
+    - width is the width of the edge for the node

+In the edge_styles dataframe parameter:
+    - id is the branch id
+    - edge1, width1 and dash1 is the color, the width and the dash pattern for the first branch's edge
+    - edge2, width2 and dash2 is the color, the width and the dash pattern for the second branch's edge

+The dash pattern string specifies the lengths of alternating dashes and gaps in the edge, separated by commas and/or spaces

 An additional three_wt_labels dataframe parameter can be used to set the labels and the arrows direction for three winding transformers:
     - id is the three winding transformer id
     - side1, side2, and side3 define the labels along the three winding transformer legs
     - arrow1, arrow2, and arrow3 define the direction of the arrows at the ends of the three winding transformer legs: 'IN' or 'OUT'.
 None (or an empty string) does not display the arrow.

+Similarly to the edge_styles, the three_wt_styles parameter can be used to set the style for the three winding transformers:
+    - id is the three winding transformer id
+    - edge1, width1 and dash1 is the color, the width and the dash pattern for the first transformer's leg
+    - edge2, width2 and dash2 is the color, the width and the dash pattern for the second transformer's leg
+    - edge3, width3 and dash3 is the color, the width and the dash pattern for the third transformer's leg

 The optional parameter nad_profile can also be set in the write_network_area_diagram function.